Responsible Packaging Movement

 - Forest Stewardship Council (FSC) certified and free of Endangered and High Conservation Value Forest fiber

-Unfortunately, there is no widely-accepted definition of plastic-free, just as there is no perfect definition of “eco-friendly” or “sustainable”.
-EcoEnclose has researched this question deeply, and through this research, we’ve developed several definitions.
+Unfortunately, there is no widely-accepted definition of plastic-free, just as there is no perfect definition of “eco-friendly” or “sustainable.”
+EcoEnclose has researched this question deeply, and we’ve developed several definitions through this research.

 Two non-profit organizations are integral contributors to the Responsible Packaging Movement.
-These nonprofits have also influenced EcoEnclose’s vision and sustainability framework, and we have found them to be incredibly rooted in research, science and impact.
-Explore their websites and resources to learn more.
+These non-profits have also influenced EcoEnclose’s vision and sustainability framework, and we have found them incredibly rooted in research, science, and impact.

-5 Gyres: Not-for-profit leader in the global fight against plastic pollution, with over 10 years of expertise in scientific research and plastic-pollution issues.
-Since 2009, their team has completed 19 expeditions—bringing over 300 citizen scientists, corporate executives, brands, and celebrities to the gyres, lakes, and rivers to conduct research on plastic pollution.
-They continue to educate stakeholders, perform community outreach, and engage in citizen science in order to implement data-driven solutions.
+5 Gyres: Not-for-profit leader in the global fight against plastic pollution, with over ten years of expertise in scientific research and plastic-pollution issues.
+Since 2009, their team has completed 19 expeditions—bringing over 300 citizen scientists, corporate executives, brands, and celebrities to the gyres, lakes, and rivers to research plastic pollution.
+In addition, they continue to educate stakeholders, perform community outreach, and engage in citizen science to implement data-driven solutions.

-Canopy: Not-for-profit environmental organization dedicated to protecting forests, species, and climate.
-For 20 years they’ve collaborated with more than 750 companies, including book publishers, magazines, newspapers, printers, clothing companies, and global brands to protect Ancient and Endangered forests.
-Canopy works collaboratively with companies to help make supply chains more sustainable, implement innovative NextGen Solutions, and protect this planet that we all call home.
+Canopy: Not-for-profit environmental organization that protects forests, species, and climate.
+For 20 years, they’ve collaborated with over 750 companies, including book publishers, magazines, newspapers, printers, clothing companies, and global brands, to protect Ancient and Endangered forests.
+In addition, Canopy works collaboratively with companies to help make supply chains more sustainable, implement innovative NextGen Solutions, and preserve this planet we call home.

-EcoEnclose recently became a Canopy Pack4Good partner and we have already gained so much value from this collaboration, in helping us better vet our fiber-based products that are not 100% recycled, and identify better ways of producing these products long-term.
+EcoEnclose is a proud policyholder within Canopy Planet's Pack4Good initiative.
+We have gained so much value from this collaboration, helping us better vet our fiber-based products that are not 100% recycled and identify better long-term ways of producing these products.

-A few examples of how RPM member companies are using their goals to innovate packaging design and options.
+Here are a few examples of how RPM member companies use their goals to innovate packaging design and options.

 Replacing Clear Poly Bags with Glassine Bags

-In an effort to do away with the ubiquitous, virgin, single use clear poly bag (that is typically used to package individual garments up for shipment from factories to distribution centers), prAna has tested a few different approach, including replacing these clear plastic bags with glassine paper bags, which are curbside recyclable and naturally biodegradable.
+The ubiquitous, virgin, single-use clear poly bag is typically used for packaging individual garments for shipment from factories to distribution centers.
+To do away with this bag, prAna has tested a few different approaches, including replacing these clear plastic bags with glassine paper bags, which are curbside recyclable and naturally biodegradable.
 Learn more.

 Replacing Clear Poly Bags with Raffia Ties

-Rolling apparel up into tight "sushi" rolls and tying them with raffia is an even more minimalist approach that prAna has had a lot of success with (and an approach that is inspiring many other brands to follow suit!).
+Rolling apparel up into tight “sushi” rolls and tying them with raffia is an even more minimalist approach that prAna has had a lot of success with.

-Pearl Izumi, member of the Responsible Packaging Movement and leading conscious company in the cycling space, has grappled with how to eliminate the hang tag (and the resulting plastic and waste that typically comes along with a hang tang).
-They have moved to an approach of including critical garment information on one tag the size of a business card - the smallest size that can still be recycled.
-The new hangtags use 19,400 pounds less paper, saving 165 trees, 68,082 gallons of water and 4,503 gallons of oil annually.
+Pearl Izumi, a member of the Responsible Packaging Movement and leading conscious company in the cycling space, has grappled with how to eliminate the hang tag and the resulting plastic and waste that typically comes with a hang tag.
+They have moved to an approach of including critical garment information on one tag the size of a business card - the smallest size that end-consumers can still recycle.
+The new hangtags use 19,400 pounds less paper, saving 165 trees, 68,082 gallons of water, and 4,503 gallons of oil annually.